Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

 This turns the controlled pin output on whenever extrusion is being done, and turns it off when the extrusion is finished.
 The output could control a fan or a stirrer or anything else that needs to work just when extrusion is happening.
-It also can be used to control a laser beam.
 The S parameter sets the value of the PWM to the output.
-0.0 is off; 1.0 is fully on.
+0.0 or a negative value means the output is off (whether or not extrusion is taking place); 1.0 means the output is fully on when extrusion is taking place and off at other times.

 ### Notes